 There were so many people there that day that we took off for Bamburgh.

 I love this castle.
 As you can see it looks out to the North Sea.
 The weaponry must come from a few wars.
-We enjoyed lunch of fresh, local crab sandwiches and then headed home
+We enjoyed lunch of fresh, local crab sand

 There are many Roman remains around this area and the roads are often straight for long distances suggesting their origins were Roman.